donRumata03/Conspects/README.md

 Now, when all the desired software is installed, it's time to get used to python scripts for common operations with conspects.

-What are scripts responsible for:
+This is what scripts are responsible for:
+- Compiling Typst source code to PDFs
-- Compile LaTeX source code to PDFs with special settings (latexmk; xelatex)
+- Compiling LaTeX source code to PDFs with special settings (latexmk; xelatex)
-- Compile Markdown source code to PDFs with special settings
+- Compiling Markdown source code to PDFs with special settings
-- Track changes using git api
+- Tracking changes using git api
 - Distributing changes between commits smartly
-- Commit naming based on folders in which the changes were made
+- Committing naming based on folders in which the changes were made
-- Fully automatically perform the actions above and run ``git push`` after that.
+- Fully automatically performing the actions above and running ``git push`` after that.

 Those things can drastically boost your performance at writing electronic conspects.

-Basically, typical workflow is as following:
+Basically, typical workflow is as following (consists of 2 (two) steps):
-- Write some code in latex editor.
+- Write some code in a typst/latex editor.
 Optionally - use its recompiling-on-fly features to see what you are typing.
 - Just run python script ``./deploy.py``.
 It will do all these things do you:
   - Compile changed conspect source files
   - Perform a clean-up by removing cache files generated while compilation